aby2s/sharpmask/README.md

 Introduction
 ------------
 The repository contains an implementation of DeepMask and SharpMask models.
-DeepMask model predicts class agnostic object mask and object score which is positive if an object is centered and fully contained in an image.
+DeepMask model predicts class agnostic object mask and object score, which is positive if an object is centered and fully contained in an image.
 SharpMask is an extension of DeepMask architecture, which uses a top-down refinement module to compute more precise object mask proposal.

 The implementation is based on TensorFlow official ResNet-v2 [3] model implementation and